Kennethnovikov100/notes/README.md

 6. Utilize version control systems like Git to track code changes and collaborate with teammates.
 7. Write tests and utilize unit testing frameworks to verify code functionality and ensure code quality.
 8. Continuously learn and stay up-do-date with new programming languages, frameworks, libraries, tools, best-practices, etc. to improve your skills and knowledge.

+# 2023-12-14
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+This quote reminds us that while optimizing code for efficiency is important, it shouldn't be done prematurely or without proper profiling and analysis.
+It's often better to write clean, maintainable code first and optimize only where necessary, rather than trying to optimize everything from the start and ending up with complex, hard-to-understand code.